Panpsychism: Solutions

-Therefore, consciousness is its own unique property of matter and panpsychism is true.
+Therefore, if all four premises are true, consciousness is its own unique property of matter and panpsychism is true.

 Mind-body problem

 In 2015, Chalmers proposed a possible solution to the mind-body problem through the argumentative format of thesis, antithesis, and synthesis.
 The goal of such arguments is to argue for sides of a debate (the thesis and antithesis), weigh their vices and merits, and then reconcile them (the synthesis).
 Chalmers's thesis, antithesis, and synthesis are as follows: